DeShrike/MicroBLE/README.md

 ```

 This script will connect to the first micro:bit it finds and send some commands to it:
-- reading temperature
+- Read temperature
-- reading the state of the 2 buttons
+- Read the state of the 2 buttons
-- show a few patterns on the LED matrix
+- Show a few patterns on the LED matrix
-- toggle PINs 0, 1 and 2 low/high a few times
+- Toggle PINs 0, 1 and 2 low/high a few times
 - Wait for a few button presses

 ![micro:bit](resources/MicroBLE_photo.jpg)